Seven Oaks is the place to ski, snowboard and snow tube in central Iowa! Located in Boone, IA.

 Skiing and snowboarding can be enjoyed in many ways.
 At Seven Oaks, and other areas, you may see people using alpine, snowboard, telemark, cross country and other specialized ski equipment, such as that used by disabled or other skiers.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
 Observe the code listed below and share with other skiers the responsibility for a great skiing experience.

-2. People ahead of you have the right of way.
+2. People ahead or downhill of you have the right-of-way.
+You must avoid them.

-5. Use devices to help prevent runaway equipment.
+5. You must prevent runaway equipment.

 Be safety conscious and KNOW THE CODE.
 IT’S YOUR RESPONSIBILITY.